 I'll be so quick.

-I wish I could say that I only ever called the hint line once – that it was enough and I used my own guile and wisdom to complete the game.
+I wish I could say that I only ever called the hint line once—that it was enough and I used my own guile and wisdom to complete the game.
 But that would be a lie.
 I called many, many times.
-Never for longer than a couple of seconds, but enough that I had to pay my parents back in instalments (they were really nice about it).
+Never for longer than a couple of seconds, but enough that I had to pay my parents back in installments (to their credit, they were really nice about it).
 But I still carried on calling.
 Eventually I could just fly through the intro section, the confident caller who knows the extension number they need.
 I still play Monkey Island and its sequel, LeChuck's Revenge, regularly, at least once a year.
 The beauty of the game is that it's so complicated that it never really gets boring, and I still always get stumped.
-Only, nowadays I just Google a walkthrough.
+Only nowadays, I just google a walkthrough.
 It's not the same.

 I miss you, hint guy.
 Do you ever think of me?